Spillover of the Myanmar civil war (2021–present): India

-Impact on Manipuri conflict
+Impact on border states

-Analysts cite the Myanmar civil war as one of many instigating factors for the increased ethnic violence in Manipur, a state plagued with insurgency for a long time, with Naga Christian insurgents based in the hills targeting the Meitei Hindu majority concentrated in the Imphal valley.
 Drug trafficking and the junta's use of aerial bombing and napalm has destabilized the border region.

 India expressed its concern to the junta about its military actions near its sensitive northeastern region in the wake of a massive exodus of refugees into India.
 In July 2023, there were an estimated 50,000 refugees who had fled to India.
 These refugees reportedly include many ex-security forces.
 Minister of Home Affairs Amit Shah stated that the mass influx of Christian Kuki people from Myanmar created fears of demographic change amongst the Meitei Hindus and triggered the violence.
 According to ground reports, many refugees also brought arms with them and instigated drug turf wars.

 While the Myanmar refugees are given familial treatment with compassion to take shelter by the state government of Mizoram, the Manipur government's view on the matter is somewhat divergent.
-The Zo-Kuki demographic dominates Manipur's Churachandpur district which borders the state of Mizoram, and the dominant Mizos have strong ethnic relations with each other and with the Kukis of Myanmar.
+The Kuki-Zo demographic dominates Manipur's Churachandpur district which borders the state of Mizoram, and the dominant Mizos have strong ethnic relations with each other and with the Kukis of Myanmar.
 While Chief Minister Zoramthanga of Mizoram, under his governance, showed a sense of compassion towards refugees including ex-forces of Myanmar, at least some Zo-Kuki in Manipur are not happy with the attitude of Manipur government, under the leadership of Chief Minister N. Biren Singh, towards them who are, if not together, in the proximity of Myanmar immigrants.

 On 14 May 2025, the Assam Rifles under the Eastern Command of the Indian Army shot and killed 10 insurgents in the Chandel District of Manipur.
 Burmese anti-junta officials confirmed that they were part of a PaKaFa unit (PDO) from Tamu, Sagaing Region.
 While India claims that the PDO fighters fired first, anti-junta officials claimed they were tortured.
 The bodies were returned after negotiations with the Indian government, but cross-border anxieties flared up.

+On May 7, 2026, armed members of the Kuki National Army-Burma (KNA-B) and Village Volunteers Eastern Zone group from Myanmar reportedly attacked Tangkhul Naga villages in Kamjong district of Manipur and abducted a woman.
+The woman was managed to be secured by Assam Rifles two days later near the Z. Choro village.